imoghul/DTA-calculator/README.md

 ## Usage

 ### Directory Selection
 The first time the program is run, it will prompt you to choose a config directory, choose the directory in which you wish to put your config files.
-This can be changed by editing or deleting ```configdir.txt``` in your home directory
+This can be changed by editing or deleting ```configdir.txt``` in your home directory.
+This prompt will also appear anytime ```configdir.txt``` is destroyed.

-When the program launches you will be prompted with this:
+After this, you will be prompted with this:
 ```
 Press enter to use previous locations
 To choose new locations enter any other character:
 ```
 When running the first time you must manually select the directories and files.
 To do this, type any character and press enter.
 This will lead to a series of windows opening, asking for directories.
 If you have already entered directories in a previous run, or entered them [manually](#locations)  in ```locations.json``` and want to keep the default then click cancel

 1. The first directory to choose will be the output directory.
-This is the directory in which the output "summary.csv" will be placed.
+This is the directory in which the output summary file will be placed.

 2. The second one will be the directory in which certificates go.
 This directory must contain ```TEMPLATE.docx``` which is the template word document for the other certificates.